White Shoes

-White Shoes is a studio album by Emmylou Harris, released in 1983.
+White Shoes is the tenth studio album by Emmylou Harris, released in 1983.
 The album includes a rockish version of "Diamonds Are a Girl's Best Friend", a country remake of the Donna Summer hit "On the Radio", and a version of Sandy Denny's "Like an Old Fashioned Waltz".
 Both "In My Dreams" and "Pledging My Love" hit the #9 position on the Billboard country music singles chart in 1984.

+"In My Dreams" won for Emmylou Harris her third Grammy Award for Best Female Country Vocal Performance at the 27th Annual Grammy Awards.
+The song was written by Paul Kennerley, who would become Emmylou Harris' third husband in 1985.

 Production

-White Shoes was produced by Brian Ahern, and was the final album that Harris would record with him.
+White Shoes was produced by Brian Ahern, and would be the last album that Harris would record with him until her Grammy-nominated album All I Intended to Be in 2008.
+They would divorce the year after this album was released.

 Critical reception

 The Philadelphia Inquirer wrote that "there's a hoarse, quavery quality in Harris' voice that's a welcome relief from the crisp, crystalline warbling that's long been her trademark."